-- Assist with the creation and implementation of this policy. - Be responsible for investigating accidents and incidents, to understand causes and amend risk assessments as required. - Be the designated contact with the Trust, LA and the HSE where necessary. - Support staff with any queries or concerns regarding health and safety. - Identify hazards by conducting risk assessments.
+- Assist with the creation and implementation of this policy. - Be responsible for investigating accidents and incidents, to understand causes and amend risk assessments as required. - Be the designated contact with the wider Trust team, LA and the HSE where necessary. - Support staff with any queries or concerns regarding health and safety. - Identify hazards by conducting risk assessments.